 How do you deal with the hot weather?

 The summer heat is always a safety concern.
 From the moment the campers arrive, we insist they apply sunscreen and several times throughout the day they are reminded to do the same.
 During very hot periods, our activities are altered to ensure campers are not dehydrated or exhausted due to the heat.
 We make use of all the shade in the area and may even go indoors if the weather is too bad.
-The afternoon swim is a great refresher from the sun for the campers.

 What if it’s too hot?
 Is there shade from the sun?

 If the weather is too hot, we take the camp indoors or organize quiet games in the shade with plenty of refreshments and breaks.
 Most facilities have ample trees and shade from the sun.
 We encourage campers to eat lunch in the shade.

 Are campers grouped according to age and skill level?

 Yes, the campers are first grouped by age and then skill level depending upon the enrollment level.
 Depending upon the makeup of the ages and enrollment numbers, some groups may have a couple of years within the same group (ie. 5 and 6 yr olds).

 During the soccer instruction in the morning, we strive for an average camper to staff ratio of 10 to 1.
 Group sizes vary depending upon camper group age.